junoteam/projectX/README.md

 ## How-to use
 For now, script contains only two files written on Python:
-* RunStaFF.py
+* EngineRun.py
-* Centos66_64bit_LAMP.py
+* Centos6.py

-You should run `Centos66_64bit_LAMP.py` to see "Welcome Screen" LAMP Deploy Script has been checked only on 64-bit CentOS, you should avoid to use on 32-bit server.
+You should run `EngineRun.py` to see "Welcome Screen" LAMP Deploy Script has been checked only on 64-bit CentOS 6.5 & 6.6, you should avoid to use on 32-bit server.
 Script will not run, if you don't use CentOS 6.5/6.6

 ## Warning, BUGZZzz